Sanochez/Gastrella/docs/testing.md

 This shows that the restaurant owner can create an account by filling in the required information.

 # Test Case ID: UC1 FR2
-Description: The system must allow restaurant profile management(changing details or removing account).
+Description: The system must allow restaurant profile management(changing details or removing account).<br>
 Prerequisites: user profile storage
 Test Data:
 <div class="form">